-The IUCN Guidelines for Re-introductions (www.iucnsscrsg.org/download/English.pdf; IUCN 1998), prepared by the IUCN-SSC Re-introduction Specialist Group, were approved by IUCN's Council in 1995 and published in 1998.
-These guidelines were short and practical in focus, have proved incredibly useful to guiding the re-introduction process, and have been cited perhaps more than any other conservation policy guidelines (Mark Stanley Price, pers comm.).
+The IUCN Guidelines for Re-introductions (www.iucnsscrsg.org/download/English.pdf; IUCN 1998) prepared by the IUCN-SSC Re-introduction Specialist Group, were approved by IUCN's Council in 1995 and published in 1998.
+These guidelines were short and practical in focus.
+They have proved extremely useful to guiding the re-introduction process, and have been cited perhaps more than any other conservation policy guidelines (Mark Stanley Price, pers comm.).